Traders nervous ahead of Dandenong Market revamp

 Greater Dandenong Council is set to unveil a new market precinct plan for the iconic trading area as part of a major revitalisation of Central Dandenong.

-However, the traders elected spokesperson for the Bazaar Pavilion, Leon Buchman fears it may be a “complete disaster” for stallholders.
+However, the traders nominated spokesperson for the Bazaar Pavilion, Leon Buchman fears it may be a “complete disaster” for stallholders.

 They are expecting higher rents upon the project’s completion, without any guarantee of increased customers or sales for the businesses.
 Mr Buchman says.